jehaj/new-year-wrapped/USER_STORIES.md

 - [x] As a developer, I want a comprehensive test suite to ensure the game logic is reliable.
 - [x] As a developer, I want to serve all assets (like Pico CSS) locally to avoid external dependencies.
 - [ ] As a developer, I want to run the application using Docker for consistent deployment.

+## YouTube Music Integration
+- [x] As a user, I want to search for my top songs using YouTube Music so that I can select the correct version.
+- [x] As an admin, I want to see a list of all songs with links to YouTube Music so that I can play them during the party.